JosephSerUSP/Stillnight-Win3.1/doc/gameDesign.md

 Potion Rain:
 Condition: Having one of a few different types of healing items in the inventory.
 Cost: Consuming the healing item.
 Effect: Restores HP equal to the healing item's normal restoration effect to every party member.
-Effect is multiplied by 75% for every valid target.
+Effect is multiplied by 80% for every valid target. (on a )

 EXAMPLE COMPLEX TRAITS: